April 29, 2026

 What to Wear in Paris

 Many people get intimidated by Parisian style if they have never been.
-So much emphasis is placed on looking your best and dressing to the nines.
-The city has a much more sophisticated dress code than many cities in the United States, but you don’t have to wear stilettos to blend in.
-In fact, you'd look totally out of place.
-Don’t ruin your trip to Paris by taking only uncomfortable shoes and clothing.
-It’s unnecessary - no one is looking that hard at you.
-On the contrary, if you show up in flip flops you will stick out like a sore thumb, so don’t do that either.
-There is a very happy medium to achieve the right look while wandering the streets of Paris, and I am excited to share what I pack when I go, and share my Paris outfit ideas with you.
-While I don’t look exactly Parisian, I fit in quite well overall, and that is my goal.
+So much emphasis is placed on looking your best and dressing to the nines, and while I completely understand this worry, you can look good in simple outfits.
+Your walking shoes can be stylish sneakers, and if you show up in flip flops you will stick out like a sore thumb, so leave those at home.
+There is a very happy medium to achieve the right look while wandering the streets of Paris, and I am positive you can achieve this look easily.

 winter outfit in Paris